Instructions for use! This

 We drank some beer, then Kenny, Jasper, Tashi and his friend Sarah and I headed

 off to the Yak and Yeti hotel to gamble.
-Kenny had wanted to go for a while, and
+Kenny had wanted to go for a while,

 it sounded like a lot of fun.
-Tashi and Sarah decided that they didn’t want to
+Tashi and Sarah decided that they didn’t

 plunk down the entry fee and just watched, but eventually left.
 We played